 - Make the Slaw: Combine sour cream, cilantro, lime juice and jalapeños in a food processor or blender; process until smooth.
 Toss onions and cabbage with the cilantro lime sauce. (the slaw can be made up to a day ahead.
 Refrigerate until ready to use.)

 - Make The Spice Mix: Combine paprika, sugar, oregano, garlic powder, salt, cumin and cayenne in a small bowl.

 - Blacken the Fish: Turn on your hood vent.
-Heat a large dry cast iron skillet over medium-high heat until hot. (if you don’t have a cast iron skillet, heat your grill) Meanwhile lay fish out on a platter or on waxed paper.
+Heat a large dry cast iron skillet over medium-high heat until hot. (if you don’t have a cast iron skillet, heat your grill) Lay fish out on a platter or on waxed paper.
 Brush a little oil on each side and sprinkle the top of each fillet with 3/4 teaspoon of spice mix.
 Place 2 fillets, spiced-side down, in the pre-heated skillet.
 Then sprinkle the top side of each fillet with 3/4 teaspoon of spice mix.
 Cook for 2 1/2 – 3 minutes per side, or until spices are blackened and fish is cooked through.
 Transfer fish to a platter and tent with foil to keep warm.
 Wipe the pan clean to avoid a burnt taste. (blackened is not the same as burnt!)
 Repeat with the other two fillets.

-- *The recipe assumes 2 tacos per person
+*This recipe assumes 2 tacos per person

 Keywords: blackened fish tacos with spicy slaw, quick and easy blackened fish tacos recipe